 Areas of Research

-Dr. Rush has worked for over 30 years in a research and evaluation capacity in the substance abuse and mental health fields.
-He has a background of addiction and community mental health services and systems research, social /psychiatric epidemiology, with a focus on co-occurring mental and substance use disorders, evaluation and planning of community prevention, program and policy evaluation, and community needs assessment.
+Dr. Rush's career spans 38 years in a research and evaluation capacity in the substance abuse/mental health fields.
+He has a background of research and program development related to addiction and community mental health services and systems; social /psychiatric epidemiology; evaluation and planning of community prevention, program and policy evaluation, and community needs assessment.
 His research interests have included: the longitudinal study of the addiction treatment system in Ontario; outcome assessment and performance measurement systems for substance abuse, problem gambling and mental health services; and prevalence and impact of concurrent substance and mental disorders.
-His research findings have been applied many times to needs-based planning and policy analysis for alcohol and drug treatment services in Ontario, other parts of Canada and internationally.
+His research findings have been applied many times, to needs-based planning and policy analysis for alcohol and drug treatment services in Canada and internationally.